Back2Roots/CsCheck.Extension/README.md

 ### Customize generator behaviour

-The generator can also generate IPv4 addresses from the private network ranges.
+Alternatively an option object can be passed to each generator, which changes the behavior and create alternative results.
+The generator can now also generate IPv4 addresses from private network ranges.

 ```csharp
 var options = new IPv4GenOptions();